Based on our stats, here is what generally is, and is not possible with the NDV treatments for canine distemper.

 How do I order the serum?

 The serum cannot be mailed or shipped within the U.S., but vets can make the serum in their clinics, store it there and treat dogs brought to them.
 We do not sell any veterinary product ourselves, but we do sell DVDs of Dr. Sears’ lecture on canine distemper in Houston.
-Proceeds from those sales are to go to help pay for the costs of making serum, treating dogs and working toward getting the serum submitted for scientific trials and publication.
+Proceeds from those sales help save the lives of dogs, promote the treatments and make the push toward getting this discovery submitted for scientific trials and publication.
 Kind Hearts In Action is a 501c3 charity.

 How do I find a vet who can perform these treatments?